SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/DateTime/moveToMonthStart.md

 so.topic: reference
 ---

+# DateTime.moveToMonthStart()

 This method will move the current DateTime to the first second in the current month.
 Returns a reference to itself.